emvmart23/emvmart23/README.md

 <br>

 - A passionate Front-end developer
-- Playing CTF's at spare time
+- Playing with React in my days off
 - Currently learning Web Development by Self

 <br><br>